SheaHolden/SheaHolden/README.md

 - ⚡ Fun fact: ...
 -->
 # 🙋🏻‍♂️ About Me:
+A jack of all trades, master of some.
+I enjoy working in collaborative and creative environments and on challenging and meaningful problems.
 I am a passionate software developer with a strong computer science foundation and expertise in building innovative, user-friendly applications.
-Proficient in a range of languages and frameworks, including Python, JavaScript, React, and Django.
-Quick to learn new technologies and apply technical skills to add value to products.
+Proficient in a range of languages and frameworks, including Python, JavaScript, React, Vue, and Django.
+Quick to learn new technologies and apply technical skills to improve anything I get my hands on.
 Committed to continuous learning and staying current with industry trends and best practices.
-Eager to leverage my technical & problem-solving abilities to contribute to the success of a dynamic, forward-thinking organization.
+Always eager to leverage my technical & problem-solving abilities to contribute to the success of a dynamic, forward-thinking, meaningful projects.

 When I'm not working you can find me out tearing up widing back roads on the motorcycle 🏍, shredding powder on the snowboard 🏂, chasing sunsets 🌅, or photographing the outdoors & landscapes 📸

-## 🌐 Socials:
+## 🌐 Get In Touch:
 [![LinkedIn](https://img.shields.io/badge/LinkedIn-%230077B5.svg?logo=linkedin&logoColor=white)](https://linkedin.com/in/shea-holden)
 [![Email](https://img.shields.io/badge/Email-PLACEHOLDER?logo=gmail&logoColor=white)](mailto:sheakholden@gmail.com)